 Restricted expendable net position are funds restricted by outside parties or law.
 This includes net appreciation of permanent endowments and funds received that are restricted for operations, grants and contracts, and facilities.
-During 2019 and 2018, restricted expendable net position increased \$8.9 million and \$10.0 million, respectively due to an increase in grant funding and favorable market conditions.
+During 2020 restricted expendable net position decreased \$1.0 million due to an increase in gift and grant funding offset by the use of restricted funds for the construction in progress on the Chippewa Champions Center and unfavorable market conditions.
+During 2019 restricted expendable net position increased \$8.9 million due to an increase in grant funding and favorable market conditions.